-Complex Water Management Issues Require Thorough and Ongoing Dialogues in Arizona justifiably speak of our water management accomplishments.
-The Groundwater Management Act, the completion of the Central Arizona Project, the storage by the Arizona Water Banking Authority, and our recharge statutes have put the most populous parts of our state on a strong footing.
-We have prepared for anticipated Colorado River shortages negotiating with the other Colorado affect M&I and Indian CAP water subcontractors.
+Complex Water Management Issues Require Thorough and Ongoing Dialogues affect M&I and Indian CAP water subcontractors.
 However, challenges remain.
 The 2012 Bureau of Reclamation Colorado River Basin Water Supply and Demand Study was termed a "call to action".
 More recent information on the condition of the Colorado River and the probability of a shortage declaration has been referred to as a "wake-up call".